RIODABERD/argon2-login-demo/README.md

 ---

-## Roadmap & Planned Features
+## Planned Features

 This demo is actively being developed.
-The following features are planned for the next major release, allowing deeper configuration and security testing:
+The following features are planned for the next release, allowing deeper configuration and security testing:

 - **Interactive CLI Configuration:** Implementing support for cost parameters `time-cost`, `parallelism`.
 And general password settings such as `special characters`, `password limits`, `login attempts`.
 - **Logging:** Integration of the standard Python `logging` module with a configurable verbosity level.